 Townsend also wants to be an NBA ambassador to the Philippines, which is not a far-fetched idea.

 Clarkson, Brown, and Townsend.
 All American players with Filipino blood running through their veins.
-If there is one thing we can learn from these basketball heroes, it is that we should not deny being a Filipino whichever country we go to.
+If there is one thing we can learn from these basketball heroes, we should not deny being a Filipino, whichever country we go to.

 Pinoy Idol Jalen: Best shooting guard wants to be a veterinarian